Delors/Course_W3M20014/2-classical_encryption_techniques.rst

 :*Type of Attack*:  *<Known to Cryptanalyst>*

+.. container:: incremental

     :Ciphertext Only:
         - encryption algorithm
         - ciphertext

+.. container:: incremental

     :Known Plaintext:
       - encryption algorithm
       - ciphertext
       - one or more plaintext-ciphertext pairs formed with the secret key

+.. container:: incremental

   :Chosen Plaintext:
     - encryption algorithm
     - ciphertext
     - plaintext message chosen by cryptanalyst, together with its ciphertext generated with the secret key